Caps SSH authentication attempts at four per connection to blunt brute-force and credential-stuffing attacks on Linux endpoints

-To enable immediate application, uncomment the service sshd restart line
+To apply the change without waiting for a reboot, uncomment the service sshd restart line in remediation.sh

 Consider Worklets your easy button